-- The NotesTracker Toolkit or SDK (Software Development Kit), a container for NotesTracker design elements forms, views, subforms, agents, etc -- that you build into the designs your Notes application databases. - An optional repository for NotesTracker entries (or "usage log" entries) that are generated during the logging of database-related activities when users directly interact with one or more of your Notes/Domino applications.
+- The NotesTracker Toolkit repository (or SDK Software Development Kit), a container for NotesTracker design elements - forms, views, subforms, agents, etc -- that enable you to enhance the designs your Notes application databases to incorporate NotesTracker functionality. - An optional repository for NotesTracker entries (or "usage log" entries) that are generated during the logging of database-related activities when users directly interact with one or more of your Notes/Domino applications.